olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 The first thing MPI does when it is initialized, is set up the communicator.
 You can think of a communicator as a package that holds all the needed organizational information for its MPI region in the code.
 Inside the communicator each process is given a rank.
 The size of the communicator is equal to its total number of ranks.
 All MPI function calls within the same MPI region will get each process’s rank from the communicator.
-All MPI ranks run the same code.
 The programmer must use logic, based on the MPI rank's ID,to differentiate the code paths.

 <br>
 <center>